million-views/reactive-md/blueprints/CONTRIBUTING.md

 # Contributing Blueprints

-Thank you for contributing to JSX Preview Blueprints!
+Thank you for contributing to Reactive MD Blueprints!
 This guide will help you create blueprints that are useful, interactive, and well-documented.

 ## What Makes a Good Blueprint?